Skip to main content

 Budget adjustment definition

-A budget adjustment definition refers to kind: BudgetAdjustment, specified in a .yaml format and managed through sloctl or the Nobl9 Terraform provider.
-This definition establishes the parameters for how budget adjustments are applied to SLO(s).
+A budget adjustment definition refers to kind: BudgetAdjustment, specified in the YAML format and managed with sloctl or the Nobl9 Terraform provider.
+The definition establishes parameters for how budget adjustments are applied to SLO(s).
 Specifically, it outlines:

 • Time period: Specifies when the adjustment is active, including start and end times.